mate-academy/layout_catalog/checklist.md

 them and give them descriptive names.
 But don't overuse them, don't create variable for the value that's used just once.

+12. [CODE STYLE] - Remember about styles properties order - ([css order](https://codeguide.academy/html-css.html#css-order))

-12. [LAYOUT] - don't hardcode max-width, your catalog container should work fine for any number of cards
+13. [LAYOUT] - don't hardcode max-width, your catalog container should work fine for any number of cards

 GOOD example: